kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script displays all the lines in a file that do not contain a pattern this script displays all lines of the file starting with a letter this script replaces some characters from input to other characters
+this script displays all the lines in a file that do not contain a pattern this script displays all lines of the file starting with a letter this script replaces some characters from input to other characters this script removes all letter c from input